Skip to main content

 2. Write an instruction — Tell the agent what to analyze

 Each skill brings specialized prompt instructions and domain-specific capabilities.
-Skills are additive — combine multiple skills for comprehensive analysis.
+Skills are additive — combine multiple skills for comprehensive coverage.
 With no skills selected, the agent operates as a general analyst using only your tracker vault data and linked trackers.

 For the full list of available skills, search and filtering, see the Skills Catalog →.